What Exactly Is the Metaverse?

 -

-Collaborate on virtual whiteboards or product models as if you were in the same room.
+Collaborate on virtual whiteboards or product models as if in the same room.
+Companies are already developing virtual office tools to facilitate this shift, meaning a commute may soon involve simply putting on a headset.

-2. Social Life Will Extend Beyond Screens
+2. Social Interaction Beyond Screens

 -